 with the fundamental constrains being [finding, eensuring, limited] (feel)

-Common static and dynamic program analysis methods to run the system to feel a soul for the purpose of eliminating the bug (classes) are:
+Common static and dynamic (software) system analysis methods to run the system to feel a soul for the purpose of eliminating the bug (classes) are:

 The core ideas for what software system to run based on code with its semantics are then typically a mix of